MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/content-assembly.md

    ![Screenshot of the template viewer showing a field highlighted and the All placeholders panel.](../media/content-understanding/content-assembly-create-template-4a.png)

-Currently, there are two ways for to users to fill in a placeholder:
+Currently, there are two ways for users to fill in a placeholder:

 - [Enter text or select a date](#associate-a-placeholder-by-entering-text-or-selecting-a-date)
 - [Select from choices in a column of a list or library](#associate-a-placeholder-by-selecting-choices-in-a-column-of-a-list-or-library)